MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/compliance/apptest-bestpracticesforalcode.md

 Customer: Record Customer;
 ```

-## Variable Naming
+## Variable naming
 All variables remain unchanged when they are named.
-This means that they can be named using pascalcasing, temporary variables have the Temp prefix, and objects must include the object name in the name.
+This means that they can be named using Pascal case, temporary variables have the `Temp` prefix, and objects must include the object name in the name.

 ### Example
 ```
 TempCustomer: temporary Record Customer;

 Vendor: Record Vendor;
 ```

-## Function Declaration
+## Method declaration
-To declare a function, follow the guidelines below:
+To declare a method, follow the guidelines below:

 - Include a space after a semicolon when declaring multiple arguments.
-- Semicolons are used at the end of the signature/function header.
+- Semicolons are used at the end of the signature/method header.
 If you use a snippet, the semicolons are automatically added.
-- Functions are named as variables using pascalcasing.
+- Methods are named as variables using Pascal case.
 However, this is not a mandatory rule.
-- There must be a blank line between function declarations.
-If you format your code using the AL Formatter tool, the auto-formatter sets the blank line between procedures.
+- There must be a blank line between method declarations.
+If you format your code using the [AL Formatter](../developer/devenv-al-formatter.md) tool, the auto-formatter sets the blank line between procedures.

 ### Example